 The velocity stage refers to the number of moving blades.
 In which the energy of the steam in each pressure drop is absorbed.

 A pure reaction turbine comprises two or more radial tubes.
-These tubes rotating and communicating with another pipe through which steam is supplied to a nozzle.
+These tubes rotate and communicate with another pipe through which steam is supplied to a nozzle.

 Which is screwed into the ends of the radial pipes and arranged with their axis in the tangential direction.